132nd-etcher/docs/EDLM/index.md

 My first goal is to get rid of this ambiguity, and have one and only one way to express a given construct (a paragraph, a heading, a list, a table, ...).

-This would also have the benefical side-effect of freeing editors from worrying about formatting their content while they are writing it, giving them more brain power for the actual content creation
+This would also have the beneficial side-effect of freeing editors from worrying about formatting their content while they are writing it, giving them more brain power for the actual content creation

 Decoupling content and format also means that any older document, even one that hasn't been touched in years, will be automatically updated to the latest format/layout whenever the format/layout is updated, since their content has not changed.